UsabilityEngineering/RealDealz/prototype/README.md

 # Prototype

-This is a PDF of our Adobe XD Prototype
+This is a PDF of our Adobe XD prototype.

 [Prototype](../prototype/RealDealz_Prototype.pdf)